PandelisZ/serverless-go-forms/README.md

 You can configure your mailgun keys by renaming `config.example.yml` -> `config.dev.yml` and entering your details.

 If you want to create a production config use `config.prod.yml`

+### CORS
+If you want to lock down the requests to just your dowmain use the cors.origin setting in [serverless.yml](serverless.yml)

 ## Building and Deploying